 The last phase of the breast reconstruction journey is something called nipple reconstruction.
 Once healing of the reconstruction has progressed to a sufficient level, Dr. Bosbous is able to create a nipple from the skin of the breast reconstruction.
 Adding color to the nipple reconstruction is performed in clinic several months afterward using a medical grade tattoo procedure.

 The results are usually quite lifelike and satisfying to the patient.
 It brings to a close a long journey of recovery for our Milwaukee area breast reconstruction patients.

 Recovery and Results

 It can be difficult to put into words the profound impact that breast reconstruction surgery has on many of the Milwaukee breast reconstruction patients that Dr. Bosbous treats.
 Of course, the decision to undergo breast reconstruction surgery is a deeply personal one, and there is no right course of action.

 What we’ve heard from our patients is that breast reconstruction can help breast cancer patients achieve a sense of wholeness and closure, so many women feel it’s an important step on their overall journey of recovery.
-If you’re looking for a plastic surgeon who is experienced in this procedure and in working with a team of healthcare professionals to ensure the best results possible, schedule a consultation with Dr. Bosbous today.
+If you’re looking for a breast reconstruction surgeon near you who is experienced in this procedure and in working with a team of healthcare professionals to ensure the best results possible, schedule a consultation with Dr. Bosbous today.